nionis/near-innovation-sandbox/README.md

 # TODO

-1. refactor E2EE implementation, make it cleaner
+1. find out why E2EE doesn't work anymore
-2. replace Jan with web-based app
+2. decide if we go full Jan or web-based
-3. check for package versions
+3. sharing functionality
 4. make it work with other models other than 'deepseek-ai/DeepSeek-V3.1'